Heliciculture: Edible land snail species

 Most land snails are edible provided they are properly cooked.
 Their flavour varies by species and the way/method of cooking, and preferences may vary by culture.
 Only a few species are suitable for profitable farming.

 Edible land snails range in size from about 2 mm long to the giant African snails, which occasionally grow up to 312 mm in length.
 "Escargot" most commonly refers to either Cornu aspersum or to Helix pomatia, although other varieties of snails are eaten.
-Lissachatina fulica, a giant African snail, is sliced and canned and passed off on some consumers as escargot.
-Terms such as "garden snail" or "common brown garden snail" are rather meaningless, since they refer to so many types of snails, but they sometimes mean H. aspersa.
+Terms such as "garden snail" or "common brown garden snail" are rather meaningless, since they refer to so many types of snails, but they sometimes mean C. aspersum.